 Skills East Sussex (SES)

 Skills East Sussex (SES) is the county’s strategic body for employment and skills.
-The group aims to improve local employment and skills levels to increase economic prosperity in East Sussex.
+The group works together to improve local employment and skills levels to increase economic prosperity in East Sussex.
 Skills East Sussex uses a firm evidence base to agree and set priorities.
 The group provides direction for the county’s approach to employment and skills.

 SES has agreed the following six strategic priorities for 2021-2030: